-- 6.2.8 There are a number of exceptions to this prohibition on revealing the existence of or requirement to make a report or an actual or contemplated investigation which are as follows: - Section 50 Disclosure to customer in case of direction or order to suspend service or transaction: it is a defence for accountancy firms to prove that the disclosure was to a customer/client, who was the subject of an order or direction given to the accountancy firm not to carry out any specified service or transaction (by a member of FIU Ireland of the rank of superintendent or above and/or on application by the Garda Síochána to the District Court), in accordance with Section 17, and the disclosure made was solely that the effect that the accountancy firm had been so ordered/directed. - Section 51(1) Disclosures within an undertaking: it is a defence to prove that the disclosures in question were between agents, employees, partners, directors or other officers of the same undertaking. - Section 51(2) Disclosures between credit or financial institutions, or a majority owned subsidiary or branch of such institution, belonging to the same group: a person does not commit an offence where disclosure is made between two or more institutions, belonging to the same group (as defined in Section 52(2) of the 2010 Act, and the institution receiving the disclosure is from a Member State or from a country other than a high-risk third country. - Section 51(3) Disclosures between legal advisers or relevant professional advisers within different undertakings that share common ownership, management or control: it is a defence for a legal adviser or a relevant professional adviser to prove that the disclosure was made to another legal adviser or a relevant professional adviser where both the person making the disclosure and the person to whom it was made are in either a Member State or from a country, other than a high-risk third country, as imposing equivalent anti-money laundering requirements and both undertakings share common ownership, management or control.
+7.2.9There are a number of exceptions to this prohibition on revealing the existence of or requirement to make a report or an actual or contemplated investigation which are as follows:

+•Section 50 - Disclosure to customer in case of direction or order to suspend service or transaction: it is a defence for accountancy firms to prove that the disclosure was to a customer/client, who was the subject of an order or direction given to the accountancy firm not to carry out any specified service or transaction (by a member of FIU Ireland of the rank of superintendent or above and/or on application by An Garda Síochána to the District Court), in accordance with Section 17, and the disclosure made was solely to the effect that the accountancy firm had been so ordered/directed.

+•Section 51(1) - Disclosures within an undertaking: it is a defence to prove that the disclosures in question were between agents, employees, partners, directors or other officers of the same undertaking.

+•Section 51(2) - Disclosures between credit or financial institutions, or a majority owned subsidiary or branch of such institution, belonging to the same group: a person does not commit an offence where disclosure is made between two or more institutions, belonging to the same group (as defined in Section 24 of the 2010 Act), and the institution receiving the disclosure is from a Member State or a majority-owned subsidiary or branch situated in a third country of a credit institution or financial institution incorporated in a Member State, where the subsidiary or branch was in compliance with group-wide policies and procedures adopted in accordance with section 54, or, as the case may be, Article 45 of the Fourth Money Laundering Directive.

+•Section 51(3) - Disclosures between legal advisers or relevant professional advisers within different undertakings that share common ownership, management or control: it is a defence for a legal adviser or a relevant professional adviser to prove that the disclosure was made to another legal adviser or a relevant professional adviser where both the person making the disclosure and the person to whom it was made are in either a Member State or from a country, other than a High-risk third country, as imposing equivalent anti-money laundering requirements and both undertakings share common ownership, management or control.

-- Section 52 Other permitted disclosures between institutions or professionals: it a defence for a credit institution, a financial institution, a legal adviser or a relevant professional adviser to prove that the disclosure was - to another institution of the same type (e.g. one credit institution to another) or professional of the same kind from a different undertaking but of the same professional standing (including being subject to equivalent duties of professional confidentiality and the protection of personal data within the meaning of the Data Protection Legislation); - o related to the same client or former client of both institutions or advisers or involves a transaction or provision of a service that involved them both; - was made only for the purpose of preventing a money laundering or terrorist financing offence; and - o was made to a person in an EU Member State or a State imposing an equivalent anti-money laundering requirements.
+•Section 52 - Other permitted disclosures between institutions or professionals: it a defence for a credit institution, a financial institution, a legal adviser or a relevant professional adviser to prove that the disclosure was oto another institution of the same type (e.g. one credit institution to another) or professional of the same kind from a different undertaking but of the same professional standing (including being subject to equivalent duties of professional confidentiality and the protection of personal data within the meaning of the Data Protection Legislation);

+orelated to the same client or former client of both institutions or advisers or involves a transaction or provision of a service that involved them both; owas made only for the purpose of preventing a money laundering or terrorist financing offence; and owas made to a person in an EU Member State or a State imposing an equivalent anti-money laundering requirements.